cybozu-go/placemat/README.md

 Placemat
 ========

-Placemat is a tool to simulate data center networks and servers using QEMU/KVM and Linux networking stacks.
-Placemat can simulate virtually *any* kind of network topologies to help tests and experiments for software usually used in a data center.
+Placemat is a tool to simulate data center networks and servers using [rkt][] Pods, QEMU/KVM virtual machines, and Linux networking stacks.
+Placemat can simulate virtually *any* kind of network topologies to help tests and experiments for software usually used in data centers.

 Features
 --------